Portugal: Insider guide to 5 places to see is written by Paloma Fjord.

 Visit the scenic Algarve - Portugal's beach paradise

-One of the other great places to visit is the south coast is a favorite tourist destination and it is rightly so.
-The entire coastal area, which includes both the Atlantic coast and the Mediterranean coast, is adorned with large golden cliffs and clear turquoise blue water.
+One of the other great places to visit is the south coast, which is a favorite tourist destination - and rightly so.
+The entire coastal area, which includes boats Atlantic coast og The Mediterranean coast, adorned with large golden rocks and clear turquoise blue water.

 The major cities in the area are called Lagos, Albufeira and Faro.
 However, I would say that all three are characterized by mass tourism and are not very exciting in themselves.
 The exciting thing is to find a hotel in a remote nature area and rent a car or scooter and drive around from there.

 With a little GPS to help you can explore the area on your own and find fantastic, unspoilt beach areas.
 As the Algarve coast is not very big, you can easily drive around and experience a lot.
 Nature also invites to walks with stunning views and to explore the large caves in and under the beach cliffs.